 As a brand, one of the best ways to create a robust brand image is to make sure your internal brand image aligns with the brand image you’re projecting to the world.
 Treating employees poorly can lead to them telling stories that ruin your reputation.
 On the other hand, making sure your employees benefit from the same brand values you’re championing to the public can ensure that the stories they’re telling align with your brand story.

 How do you recognize dissonance, especially in your company?
 Well, start by looking for clients who don’t understand exactly what you stand for.
 The most common indicators of this are lower sales, higher customer service calls, and poor reviews from clients.
+Finding out how they feel about your brand will point you in the right direction when you’re trying to identify where you need to make changes

 You need to accept that all businesses are susceptible to brand dissonance and take steps to prevent this from happening.